miwgu/AI_Developer_Assistant_Backend/README.md

 ---

 ## 🌍Enviroment file
-- .env file should be added under the projekt
+- Add a .env file in the project root
 - change settings for Docker or Local

 ---